kod2ulz/gostart/api/README.md

 # API Package

-The `api` package provides a highly productive, opinionated toolkit for building robust, consistent, and framework-adaptable JSON APIs in Go, with `gin` as the default web framework.
+The `api` package provides a highly productive, opinionated toolkit for building robust, consistent, and framework-adaptable JSON APIs in Go with pluggable web framework support.

 ## Goal